Gold of Tolosa

-The Gold of Tolosa (also the aurum Tolosanum) is the appellation used to refer to a treasure hoard seized by the ancient Roman proconsul Quintus Servilius Caepio from the Volcae town of Tolosa, modern-day Toulouse.
+The Gold of Tolosa (also the aurum Tolosanum) was a treasure hoard seized by the ancient Roman proconsul Quintus Servilius Caepio from the Volcae town of Tolosa, modern-day Toulouse.

 Near-contemporary Cicero briefly mentioned it in his philosophical dialogue De Natura Deorum, referencing political scandal in the late Roman Republic with the line "Consider other judicial inquiries, the one in reference to the gold of Tolosa, and the one on the Jugurthine conspiracy..."
 The treasure itself was discussed by several ancient historians, including Strabo and Cassius Dio.

 Greek origins of Gallic treasure

 In a fragment from Cassius Dio's work, the historian asserted that the Gold of Tolosa had its origins in the Gallic invasion of Greece under Brennus.

 In 280 BC, a great army of Gallic warriors invaded Macedon and central Greece.
 According to Pausanias, the Gauls were motivated by a desire for plunder.
 The success of the expedition was rich enough to prompt Brennus, who been one of the leaders of the 280 BC expedition, to persuade the Gallic tribes to launch another invasion.
 Brennus convinced the Gauls that the relative Greek weakness at the time and the great wealth of the Greek cities and temple sanctuaries were opportunities to be exploited.
 Strabo relates that the Volcae Tectosages were believed to have been amongst the tribes that joined Brennus in this invasion.

 The campaign of 279 BC proved less successful than that of the previous year.
 While a Greek coalition force of Aetolians, Boeotians, Athenians, Phocians, and other Greeks north of Corinth mustered at the narrow pass of Thermopylae, on the east coast of central Greece, Brennus pushed southward with his warriors.
 A Greek attempt to delay the Gauls at the Spercheios failed when a Gallic force of ten thousand swam the river and moved to outflank the outnumbered Greeks.

 At the Battle of Thermopylae, the Greeks initially managed to check the Gallic advance, inflicting heavy losses on Brennus' army.
 In an attempt to divide the Greek coalition force and thereby weaken it, Brennus detached approximately forty thousand of his warriors from the main army and dispatched them to Aetolia.
 This detachment sacked Callia and proceeded to brutally pillage the Aetolian towns and temples.
 Alarmed at the news, the Aetolian detachment left Thermopylae in order to defend their homeland.